 I vaguely remembered when I had my tonsils out and it turned out my brother was being born in the same hospital it fell to my Coakwell grandparents to take care of me.
 I remember getting ice cream and getting sick over it (most unusual for me).

 Unlike most parents my Grandmother Coakwell lived longer than one of her children.
 My mother definitely was who she was because of how she was raised.
 Read more: http://www.therealjohndavidson.com/2012/05/remembering-my-mother.html

 My Grandfather Coakwell had been very prominent with Oddfellows and my Grandmother became prominent with the Rebekah Lodge.
-She attended regular monthly meetings, but she had to travel to different cities, sometimes even the the States.
+She attended regular monthly meetings, but she had to travel to different cities, sometimes even the States, including the west coast.
 Never got too inquisitive about it, but I did know that they gave out scholarships.

 My Grandmother Coakwell was born a Gibson.
 I learned of relatives in the States some of whom were involved in an invention to do with the Hoover Vacuum Company.
 I ran into a road block as part had lived generations in Ireland where I was unable to work through records (perhaps it would be easier today).
 They were among the Scots settled in Ireland to help keep the Catholics under control